1e11e/lite-libs/src/main/java/libs/lite/cli/README.md

 EXAMPLE
 -------
 A simple example of a CLI with positional parameters and options.
-Options can't be named 'h' or "--help" since that is a built in option.
-An option without a short name is just a blank char ' ', and an option without a long name is just an empty string "":
+Options can't be named `'h'` or `"--help"` since that is a built in option.
+An option without a short name is just a blank char, and an option without a long name is just an empty string:
 ```java
 public static void main(String[] args) {
     var cli = new Cli(List.of(args), """